ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 ### Define Origin Pools

+A pool is a group of origin servers that traffic is intelligently routed to when attached to a GLB.
 With clusters in the United Kingdom and United States, you can define regional pools and configure CIS to redirect users to the closest clusters if it can detect the geographical location of the user requests.

-One pool for the cluster in the UK region:
+#### One pool for the cluster in the UK region
 1. Click **Create Pool**.
 1. Set **Name** to **UK**
 1. Set **Health check** to the one created in the previous section